Chapter 13.20

 (b) “B” definitions:

-(1) “Best management practice (BMP)” means schedules of activities, prohibitions of practices, maintenance procedures, and other management practices to prevent or reduce the pollution of waters of the United States.
-BMPs also include treatment requirements, operating procedures, and practices to control plant site runoff spillage or leaks, sludge, or waste disposal, or drainage from raw material storage.
+(1) “Best management practices (BMPs)” means activities, prohibitions of practices, maintenance procedures, and other management practices to prevent or reduce the discharge of pollutants to nearby creeks, streams, rivers, bays, and other waters of the United States.
+BMPs include treatment requirements, operation and maintenance procedures, and practices to control site runoff, spillage or leaks, sludge or waste disposal, or drainage from raw material storage.

 (c) “C” definitions: